Flexibility and autonomy for your video conferences.

 § 5 – Duration, Termination

-1. A free contract ("Starter" tariff) is concluded for an indefinite period.
-A contract concluded in this tariff can be terminated by the customer at any time without notice, and by the Provider with a notice period of one week.
+1. A free contract (‘Starter’ tariff) is concluded for an indefinite period.
+A contract concluded under this tariff can be terminated by the customer at any time without notice, and by the provider with one week's notice.

 3. The right to extraordinary termination for good cause remains unaffected for each party.